3 Fiction Writing Exercises

 Fiction writing exercises can help you discover storytelling techniques and provide ideas and inspiration for your fiction writing projects.

-For writers who are young or just starting out with fiction, these exercises provide practice and experience.
-For more experienced writers, these exercises offer inspiration and can help you see a story from new angles.
+These exercises provide practice and experience for young or new writers.
+For more experienced writers, these exercises offer inspiration and can help you see a story from a fresh perspective.

 Today’s fiction writing exercises are carefully chosen to help you develop some of the most critical components in a story.
 If you can create a few characters; identify a conflict, climax, and resolution; and choose a theme, you’re well on your way to writing a short story or novel that will resonate with readers.